 Images are ordered for visual flow rather than chronology.
 Scroll up.

 The source material for these collages is my own ink-on-mulberry-paper paintings.
 The ink bleeds through this unsized paper, giving every fragment a two-sided possibility.
 This duality introduces instances of relatedness, difference, and serendipity that one could not create deliberately.
 Although the fragments are usually made from a single painting, once they fuse, they create a completely transformed entity.
 When mounted to a support, its new envelop of space, it may appear to resume its former life simply as a painting.
 Impersonating living beings, they move and gesture, generating uncanny resemblances that suggest life and presence.
-Standing, spinning, floating, twisting, and tilting, the mystery of this embodiment is an aspect of abstraction that intrigues me.
+The mystery of this embodiment is an aspect of abstraction that intrigues me.